rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-registries.md

   :::

 7. Set up authentication.
 Select **Basicauth** from the authentication field and enter a username and password as required.
 Otherwise, create or select an **Authentication** secret.
 See [Authentication](#authentication-for-oci-based-helm-chart-repositories) for a full description.
+8. (optional) Enter a base64 encoded DER certificate in the **CA Cert Bundle** field.
+This field is for cases where you have a private OCI-based Helm chart repository and need Rancher to trust its certificates.
+9. (optional) To allow insecure connections without performing an SSL check, select **Skip TLS Verification**.
+To force Rancher to use HTTP instead of HTTPS to send requests to the repsoitory, select **Insecure Plain Http**.
+See  [Authentication](#authentication-for-oci-based-helm-chart-repositories) for more details.
+10. (optional) If you know that your repository may respond with status code `429 Too Many Requests` (for example, if your repository is on DockerHub), fill out the fields under **Exponential Back Off**:
+  1. **Min Wait**: The default is 1 second.
+  1. **Max Wait**: The default is 1 second.
+  1. **Max Retry**: The default is 5 retries.
+Once these values are set, Rancher responds to the `429` status code by staggering requests based on the minimum and maximum wait values.
+The wait time between retries increases exponentially, until Rancher has sent the maximum number of retries set.
+See [Rate Limiting](#rate-limiting-of-oci-based-helm-chart-repositories) for more details.
-8. Add any labels and annotations.
+11. Add any labels and annotations.
-9. Click **Create**.
+12. Click **Create**.

 It may take some time for the OCI repository to activate.
 This is particularly true if the OCI endpoint contains multiple namespaces.